A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: Construction of a mollifier for the characteristic function

 and

-Although it is possible to compute explicitly the integral on the left hand side of (\ref{LeS}), this would be sufficient only for a bound on the tail behavior of the series, while we require a full control on any term $A_\ell^2$. \end{oss} \begin{oss} We refer to \cite{LMX} for the broadly similar construction of a ``spherical bump function".
-Also, our proposal is in some sense symmetric to so-called needlets, a form of spherical wavelets which is now quite popular in the literature (see i.e., \cite{NPW}, \cite{NPW2} and Chapter 10 of \cite{M e Peccati}).
-Indeed, in the standard needlet construction one considers spherical functions with compact support in the harmonic domain and nearly -exponential decay in the real domain, whereas here the converse is studied: functions with compact support in the real domain and polynomial decays in the harmonic space. \end{oss}
+Although it is possible to compute explicitly the integral on the left hand side of (\ref{LeS}), this would be sufficient only for a bound on the tail behavior of the series in the right hand side of (\ref{LeS}), while, in our situation, we require a full control on any term $A_\ell^2$. \end{oss}

+\begin{oss} We refer to \cite{LMX} for the broadly similar construction of a ``spherical bump function$"$.
+Also, our proposal is in some sense symmetric to so-called needlets (see i.e., \cite{NPW}, \cite{NPW2}, \cite{BKMP2009} and Chapter 10 of \cite{M e Peccati}).
+Indeed, in the standard needlet construction one considers spherical functions with compact support in the harmonic domain and nearly-exponential decay in the real domain, whereas here the converse is studied: functions with compact support in the real domain and polynomial decays in the harmonic space. \end{oss}